DataShades/ckanext-files/docs/usage/js.md

 ckanext-files registers few utilities inside CKAN JS namespace to help with building UI components.

-First group of utilities registered inside CKAN Sandbox.
+First group of utilities is registered inside CKAN Sandbox.
 Inside CKAN JS modules it's accessible as `this.sandbox`.
 If you are writing code outside of JS modules, Sandbox can be initialized via call to `ckan.sandbox()`

 ```js
 const sandbox = ckan.sandbox()